MohdZaid259/Blogger/README.md

 content html-Id issue
 throw and console.log

-- Changes :-
-new approach in header file

 - Todo :-
 optimise the header file
-store for posts

 - Bugs :-
 theme changing on login